rbmanez/Prosper-IT-Consulting-Internship/README.md

 - It's about progress, not perfection.
 Enjoy the journey!

 #### Featured User Stories
-The 6 Featured User Stories are highlights of 6 user stories I completed during the entire 8 week internship.
+The 6 Featured User Stories are some highlights of user stories I completed during the internship.
 To see the full details and all 16 user stories I completed, please see the section below, [The Four Live Project Sprints](#the-four-live-project-sprints), and its sub-heading hyperlinks.

 For each user story, I answer the following questions:
 1. What is the issue?